Analysis | 5 crucial questions with 10 days to go until Election Day

 Given the stage we now find ourselves in, it’s worth a reset.
-Below are some key questions for the week and a half ahead of us.
+Below are some key questions for the week and a half ahead.

 1. Are the polls off — and by enough?

-This is the biggest question of all — not necessarily because of how likely it is, but because of how necessary it is for the result to actually be in doubt.
+This is the biggest question of all — not necessarily because of how likely it is, but because of how necessary it is for the result to be in doubt.

-As I’ve written, President Trump’s deficit (which stands around eight to 10 points in national polling averages) is without precedent in the 21st century.
-The last time we had a candidate trailing by this much this late, in fact, was back in the 1980s.
+As I’ve written, President Trump’s deficit (which is about eight to 10 points in national polling averages) is without precedent in the 21st century.
+The last time a candidate was trailing by this much this late, in fact, was in the 1980s.
 There were no surprises back then, but what about now?

-A few things: The first is that the polls can be off, especially in key states where methods are less refined, polls less frequent, and voters more unpredictable.
-But as The Post’s Philip Bump wrote earlier this month, they’d need to be even more wrong than in 2016, by virtue of Trump’s larger deficit.
+A few things: The first is that the polls can be off, especially in key states where methods are less refined, surveys less frequent and voters more unpredictable.
+But as The Washington Post’s Philip Bump wrote earlier this month, they’d need to be even more wrong than in 2016, by virtue of Trump’s larger deficit.
 What’s more, the polls were arguably even more flawed in 2012, but in the opposite direction.
 We don’t really talk about that because the shift was toward a bigger win for the expected winner (Barack Obama) rather than swinging the race, but it’s still significant.

 So surprises are clearly possible.

 The second point is that we’re holding this election in circumstances with no precedent in the past 100 years.
 The continued coronavirus pandemic has pushed more voters (many more of them Democratic-leaning ones) to mail-in voting.
-When it comes to in-person voting on Election Day, though, it stands to reason that voters who haven’t already voted could tilt more Republican, by virtue of their lower lever of concern about the virus.
+When it comes to in-person voting on Election Day, though, it stands to reason that voters who haven’t already voted could tilt more Republican, by virtue of their lower level of concern about the virus.

-There’s also the fact that, whatever advantage Democrats might glean from early voting (which we’ll get to shortly), there are issues of how promptly mail-in votes will be delivered by overburdened mail carriers and about ongoing legal issues surrounding how strict the rules will be for accepting them, including if they arrive after Election Day.
+There’s also the fact that, whatever advantage Democrats might glean from early voting (which we’ll get to shortly), there are issues about how promptly mail-in votes will be delivered by overburdened mail carriers and about ongoing legal issues surrounding how strict the rules will be for accepting them, including if they arrive after Election Day.

 Will it be nearly enough to change the outcome?
 It seems doubtful.
 But surprises do happen, and everyone needs to anticipate the unexpected in the current climate.